CyVerse-learning-materials/ez_quickstart/index.rst

 2. Test Docker

-note: you need to use ``sudo`` permissions
+	note: You need to use ``sudo`` permissions with Docker.
+After using the ``sudo`` command, Atmosphere will ask you for your CyVerse password for security purposes.

 	``sudo docker run hello-world``

-3. After using the ``sudo`` command, Atmosphere will ask you for your CyVerse password for security purposes

 ----